Worried about travelling to North Sumatra, Indonesia....check out the latest news here

 Bukit Lawang is open to local tourists.
 Foreign tourists within Indonesia are allowed to travel and are allowed into Bukit Lawang.
 Make sure your visa is valid.

-The Gunung Leuser National Park is still closed to visitors, but we are happy to take guest and visitors on our unique eco-treks in the hidden forests near Landak River.
+The Gunung Leuser National Park is now open to visitors, but a limited number is allowed to enter.
+However, are happy to take guest and visitors on our unique eco-treks in the hidden forests near Landak River.
 We will be checking your COVID-19 PCR health certificates and making sure you are fit to trek.

 If your travelling in the next few days or weeks, we strongly advise you to check your local advisory advice and information.
 Most countries provide their own travel advice and advice travelling to Indonesia.